 With the current speed of on-line change, some parents and carers have only a limited understanding of online risks and issues.
 Parents may underestimate how often their children come across potentially harmful and inappropriate material on the internet and may be unsure about how to respond.
 Some of the risks could be:

 - unwanted contact

 - grooming

-- · online bullying including sexting
+- online bullying including sexting

 - digital footprint

+- accessing and generating inappropriate content

 The school will therefore seek to provide information and awareness to both students and their parents through: